-OSPREY PHOTOGRAPHY FROM A BOAT – 1850 SEK per person with a minimum of 2 participants – 2220 SEK per single participant (English/Swedish speaking guide)
+OSPREY PHOTOGRAPHY FROM A BOAT – 1850 SEK per person with a min. of 2 participants – 2220 SEK for a single booking (English/Swedish speaking guide)

 Take passage on a small boat, sail over Lake Mälaren and photograph ospreys and maybe even white-tailed eagles.
 You are given the chance to take unique shots of the birds as they descend towards the water surface to catch the fish that are being tossed towards them from the boat.

 - Enjoy the colorful sunrise on Lake Mälaren

 - Take action shots of these impressive birds